 - Write in your notebook a list of things to do on a daily basis.

-- Stay in the present by practicing mindfulness.
+- Stay in the present by practicing mindfulness by journaling for mental health or practicing yoga.

 - Think about good memories